apache/beam/website/www/site/content/en/blog/beam-yaml-release.md

   </tr>
 </table>

-Now, let’s say the business wants to determine how much of each Electronics item is being sold to ensure that the correct number is being ordered from the supplier.
-Let’s also assume that they want to determine the total revenue for each item.
+Now, let's say the business wants to determine how much of each Electronics item is being sold to ensure that the correct number is being ordered from the supplier.
+Let's also assume that they want to determine the total revenue for each item.
 This simple aggregation can follow the Filter from the previous example as such:

 Source code for this example can be found